-24 weeks pregnant, this is a great time for pregnancy yoga, to start preparing your body and mind for childbirth.
+When you are 24 weeks pregnant, it is a great time for pregnancy yoga, to start preparing your body and mind for childbirth.

 Your baby continues to grow and the uterus is becoming slightly snugger.
 However, there is still plenty of room for your baby to kick hard enough to wake you up at night.

 The coolest new ability of your baby this week, is knowing what is up and down.

 The fetal age of your baby is now 22 weeks.
 He or she is almost a foot long; 11.8 inchs (30 cm) and weighs approximately 4 ounces more than last week; 1.3 Pounds (590 gr) This growing spurt will continue for some time now and your baby will soon take on a more plump appearance.
 Most of the weight gained now for your baby will consist of muscle weight and the brown fatty deposits in the skin that helps retain the body temperature.

 The brain is developing rapidly at this time, along with the baby’s taste buds.
 Quit smoking and really stay away from alcohol, and eat healthy foods to promote your baby’s development!

 The lungs have now begun the branches of their respiratory tree along with the cells that produce surfactant, the substance that helps the air sacs inflate once your little one is introduced to the outside world.
 The lack of enough surfactant is one of the reasons for premature babies to need help breathing since their lungs are not mature enough to function on their own.